 The term "brownfield" is used to describe properties with contamination concerns that are idled, underused, or abandoned.
 Common examples in Oregon include former gas stations, auto repair shops, dry cleaners, landfills, and mill sites.
 Brownfield properties are located throughout Oregon.

-OHA's Brownfields Initiative builds Oregon's capacity to integrate health considerations into brownfield planning.
-We lead and support actions that engage local residents, foster collaborations among mutliple sectors, provide health-based education and recommendations, and maximize the community health benefits of redevelopment.
+This initiative builds Oregon's capacity to integrate health considerations into brownfield and land reuse planning.
+We lead and support actions that engage local residents, develop local leadership, foster cross sector collaborations, provide health education and recommendations that maximize the health benefits of redevelopment and land reuse.

 Brownfields and Public Health Webinar

 This webinar provides information about public health opportunities in brownfield redevelopment and land reuse.
-The webinar features partners from Business Oregon, the Department of Environmental Quality and the Portland based non-profit Verde.
-Public health involvement in brownfield redevelopment and land reuse projects offers a concrete avenue for integrating health considerations into planning, transportation, land use, development, housing, food justice and many other aspects of our social and built environments.
+The webinar features speakers from Business Oregon, the Department of Environmental Quality and the Portland based non-profit Verde.
+Public health involvement in brownfield redevelopment and land reuse projects provides an avenue for integrating health considerations into planning, transportation, land use, development, housing, climate justice, food security, and many other aspects of our social and built environments.

 Running time: 1 hour, 3 minutes.
 Windows media player is required to view this webinar.